 reviews for A Distilled Spirit

-4 stars our of 5 stars from from Christina Strigas, September 22, 2018 (paperback edition) Great Poetry Book
+4 stars out of 5 stars from Christina Strigas, September 22, 2018 (paperback edition) Great Poetry Book

 This is a great book to read if you love poems that punch you in the guts.
 There are some micro poems and longer pieces.
 In a modern style, the poems are refreshing and dark.
 Joseph Pinto writes about heartache and breaking up with a lover; he expresses his feelings with compassion, pain, and anger.
 I read this on my kindle and took my time with it.
 I read it slowly and over a long period of time.
 I would recommend this book to anyone who enjoys love poetry with a dark edge.
 For a debut poetry collection from a horror writer, I would say this is a great poetry book with a modern verse.

 5 stars out of 5 stars from Sheri, July 26, 2018 (paperback edition) Shadows

 I found a sense of peace and connection to my own pain, reading the eloquent words Joseph Pinto has put together in this collection.
 When one is lost in the pains of life, there are different roads we can travel.
 Is it where one wants to be?…Do we need to continue in the pain?…can we rise above it and conquer it?…these words make you dig deeper into the shadows of our own minds, hearts, and souls.
 Thank you, Joseph, for provoking me to think!…

 5 stars out of 5 stars from Lisa’s Book Reviews, June 29, 2018 (Kindle edition) Great reading!
 Definitely different and memorable

 If you had asked me if I liked poetry, I would have told you no. I think those feeling stem from school classes and structure.

 This was so much different and much more interesting!

 5 stars out of 5 stars from GwynBRoss, June 10, 2018 (paperback edition) The only thing missing is I’m not on the other…